-Workload name spring-mvc-demo The maximum length of 40 cha aracters, can only contain lowercase letters, numbers and separators ("."), and must start with a lowercase letter, and end with a number or a lowerc ase letter describe Please enter the description 1000 characters n information, no more than Label k8s-app = s spring-mvc-demo X New variable Can only contain letters, numb bers and separators ("-", "", ",", "/"), and must start and end with letters and numbers Namespaces default Y type O Deployment (Scalable De Deployment Pod) O DaemonSet (Run Pod on n each host) StatefulSet (operating Po CronJob (run regularly ac according to Cron's plan) Job (single task) Data volume (optional) Add data volume Provide storage for the contain of the container.
-Guidelines for ner.
-Currently, it supports temporary paths, host paths, cloud hard disk data volumes, file storage NFS, configuration files, and PVCs.
-It also needs to r use  be moun Instance content container ✓ × name spring-mvc-demo Up to 63 characters, can only contain lowercase letters, numbers and separators ("-"), and cannot start or end with separators Mirror image ccr.ccrd.tencent.com/ Select mirror Mirror version (Tag) If not filled, the default is latest Image pull strategy Always IfNotPresent Never
+Workload name spring-mvc-demo The maximum length of 40 cha racters, can only contain lowercase letters, numbers and separators ("-"), and must start with a lowercase letter, and e end with a number or a lowercase letter describe Please enter the description 1000 characters information, no more than Label k8s-app = sp pring-mvc-demo X New variable Can only contain letters, numb ers and separators ("-", "", ", ", ","), and must start and end with letters and numbers Namespaces default v type O Deployment (Scalable De ployment Pod) O DaemonSet (Run Pod on each host) StatefulSet (operating Po d with stateful set) CronJob (run regularly ac cording to Cron's plan) Job (single task) Data volume (optional) Add data volume Provide storage for the contain of the container.
+Guidelines for er.
+Currently, it supports temporary paths, host paths, cloud hard disk data volumes, file storage NFS, configuration file use 🕻 es, and PVCs.
+It also needs to be moun Instance content container ~ × name spring-mvc-demo Up to 63 characters, can only contain lowercase letters, numbers and separators ("-"), and cannot start or end with separators Mirror image ccr.ccrd.tencent.com/ Select mirror Mirror version (Tag) If not filled, the default is latest Image pull strategy Always IfNotPresent Never

-Access Settings (Se ervice) Service Enable Service access method O Access only within the cluster O Host port access O Pub olic network LB access esshow to choo se 🖸 cluster to ensure servi e TCP/UDP protocol.
-Database services such as My method after creation) Port Mapping protocol Container port Service port(i) TCP 🔻 The port that the application in the It is recommended to be consister × Add port mapping show advanced settings
+Access Settings (Se ervice) Service Enable Service access method O Access only within the cluster O Host port access O Pub lic network LB access esshow to choo se 🖸 That is, the ClusterIP t cluster to ensure servi Headless Service ype will provide an entry that can be accessed ce network isolation.
+(Headless Service only supports selection i by other services or containers in the cluster during creation, and does not support changi r.
+It supports the e TCP/UDP protocol.
+Database services such as My method after creation) Port Mapping protocol Container port(Service port(i) TCP 🔻 The port that the application in the It is recommended to be consister × Add port mapping show advanced settings